Ruchin-Audichya/Tic-Tac-Toe-Project/README.md

-# 🎮 Tic Tac Toe Game with Confetti Effect
+# 🎮 Tic Tac Toe Game

 This is a simple Tic Tac Toe game built with HTML, CSS, and JavaScript.
 The game includes a fun confetti effect to celebrate the winner.